-This should offer some temporary respite to people who travel to Goa to play poker in India.
+This should offer some temporary respite to people who travel to Goa to play poker.

 As per the Times of India, Hotel Ramada in Ahmedabad has filed a petition in the Gujarat High Court seeking an order directing the police to allow peaceful conduct of poker games.
 A similar petition was filed in the Gujarat HC by Kizhakke Naduvath Suresh....